 Don’t ever give up on the God of love because the love of God has never given up on you.
 Continue reading.

 v.
 13 But I, O LORD, cry to you; in the morning my prayer comes before you.

 Take note of the personal appeal of “I” and “You,” showing the intimate relationship the Psalmist has with the LORD — a time of prayer, a time of allowing the Potter to mold the clay.
-The prayers of the saints are beautiful to God and a sweet-smelling aroma ever before Him.
-Don’t ever feel so overwhelmed to believe the lie that God doesn’t hear—this Psalm demonstrates the faith that prayers are not in vain, or vanish into thin air, but are always present before God—they “come before” Him.
+The prayers of the saints are beautiful to God and are a sweet-smelling aroma ever before Him.
+Don’t ever feel so overwhelmed to believe the lie that God doesn’t hear.
+This Psalm demonstrates a saving faith that prays; it is not in vain; it doesn’t vanish into thin air, but is always present before God—those prayers always “come before” Him.

 v.
 14-15 O LORD, why do you cast my soul away?
 Why do you hide your face from me?
 Afflicted and close to death…I suffer your terrors; I am helpless.
 Your wrath has swept over me; your dreadful assaults destroy me.

 I cannot count the times that I prayed this aspect of the Psalms—God why do you not see that my soul is broken?
 The feeling that God is not present is very real and it seems that there are times when God hides Himself.
 Maybe it’s to allow a purging of the soul to occur?
 Who can know the mind of God?

 The thoughts of separation lay siege around the Psalmist’s heart—separation of soul and Soul-maker.
 Oh, how terribly grieving it is to feel as if your soul is separated from the carcass of your flesh, as if you’re merely walking bones, “afflicted…suffering terrors…and helpless.”
 The feeling, again, that God is not listening comes to mind.